This no-bake brie appetizer with wild blueberry jam is the easiest, most delicious recipe to serve at your next gathering!

 Go ahead and give these healthy entertaining recipes a try.
 Then let me know which of these quick and healthy recipes is your favorite!

-1. Sundried Tomato Basil Strata from Stephanie McKercher, RD, nutrition blogger at Grateful Grazer
+- Sundried Tomato Basil Strata from Stephanie McKercher, RD, author of The College Vegetarian Cookbook

-Now, here’s that easy brie appetizer recipe I promised you!
-Want more easy, healthy brie recipes?
-Also make my No-Bake Brie with Prune Jam.
+Now, here’s that easy no-bake brie appetizer recipe I promised you!

 - Stephanie McKercher, RD, nutrition blogger at Grateful Grazer